fpsom/elixir-ml-biostats-hackathon/episode-02.md

 ~~~
 {: .language-python}

-After running this code, each element in the data matrix will definetely lie inside the interval (0,1).
+After running this code, each element in the data matrix will definetely lie inside the interval (0,1) (ISSUE 2, HAVE TO FIX THIS).
 The last step of data pre-processing is getting a better sense of the relationship between the features themselves or features and targets.
 This can be achieved either by applying some statistical tests (e.g. ANOVA, Interquantile Analysis) or by vizualizing the data.
 For now, we are going to visualize some stuff, as an image worths a thousand words.
 We'll return to the statistical part in the [Feature Selection](#feature-selection) section.

 The following code stores the values of `Radius.Mean` and `Symmetry.Worst` columns in objects `x1` and `x2` respectively (The two features were carefully picked for the purpose of the following example).
 After that, we are going to plot the Probability Density Functions (PDFs) for the values of the two columns (features) for both Benign and Malignant samples.
 The PDFs are plotted in a histogram form.
 The point here is that we would like to check whether, for example, the `Radius.Mean` values for Benign samples and for Malignant ones lie in different intervals, because in that case, data are perfectly separated.
 Obviosly, this scenario rarely happens in ML applications. but let's check how lucky we are.